Newsroom > DHHS News Release

 Dave Tunink, Game and Parks Commission, (402) 471-5553

-Samples taken earlier this week at Merritt Reservoir were above the state’s health alert threshold of 20 parts per billion (ppb) of total Microcystins (a toxin released by certain strains of blue-green algae).
+Health alerts are issued if readings exceed the state’s health alert threshold of 20 parts per billion (ppb) of total Microcystins (a toxin released by certain strains of blue-green algae.)
 Lakes that are on health alert must have two consecutive weeks of readings below the threshold before the alert is discontinued.

 (For more information about potential health effects of toxic blue-green algae, what to look for, and steps to avoid exposure, please refer to the attached Fact Sheet.)